Skip to main content

 Deep-linking

-• Directly from a deeper page within your application (i.e. not your homepage), go through the organisation discovery process and sign in via your test IdP.
+• Directly from a deeper page within your application (i.e. not your homepage), go through the organization discovery process and sign in via your test IdP.
 You should be returned to the specific page where you started the login process.

 • Via a WAYFless link.
 Example syntax: https://auth.example.com/wayfless?entity={entityID}&target={contentURL}